 All requests must provide the application token as the username.
 This token identifies the application that sent the request.
 The password can be either unspecified, a master access token, a user access token, or a single-use access token.
 Depending on the password value provided, the Marqeta platform assigns one of four authentication types to the request.
 Each authentication type corresponds to an authorization level that controls the request's access to API endpoints and data.

-The following table summarizes Marqeta's authentication types and their corresponding authorization levels.
+The following table summarizes the Marqeta platform authentication types and their corresponding authorization levels.

 |Authentication Type||Application Token Required as Username||Master Access Token Required as Password||User Access Token Required as Password||Single-Use Access Token Required as Password||Authorization Level|

 |Unauthenticated||X||Authorizes access to public API endpoints and data.|